 P2.
 Head up the wide crack (#4 Camalot at the top), and exit the slot to another large ledge.
 The 2" drilled holes can be protected with the tricams.

 P3.
-3rd Class through the Time Tunnel up the ramp below a face with some drilled angles.
+3rd Class through the Time Tunnel up the ramp below a face with some drilled anchors.
 Climb this short pitch to Lunchbox Ledge, a large belay spot with a terrific view.
-There are three drilled angles at the belay.
+There are three drilled anchors at the belay.

 P4.
 This is the awesome crux pitch.
 Take the chopped steps to the right up the easy but runout and exposed face.
 Some drilled angles protect the final overhang on good holds to the belay ledge.
 A short hop up off this ledge gains the summit.